 hit single in February 1970.

-of transport throughout the Netherlands.
+of transport throughout The Netherlands.
 Generally

-speaking, the Netherlands are like another world
+speaking, The Netherlands are like another world

 parallel to ours.
 It is what the rest of the world

-could be like if people would become less restrictive
+could be like if people would become less

-and more pragmatic minded.
-But that doesn't mean that
+restrictive, and more pragmatic minded.
+But that

-everything is perfect.
-Amsterdam has many problems;
+doesn't mean that everything is perfect.
+Amsterdam

-of them.
+be done.
 However, problems will not be discussed

-anywhere in the world.
+seems anywhere in the world, not excluding Amsterdam.

-The Dutch have a great understanding of human nature;
+The Dutch have a great understanding of human nature,

-its weaknesses and need for happiness.
-Some believe
+its weaknesses, and need for happiness.
+Sociologists

 liberals and non-conformists that would like to see more

-explaining the difference between Eastern and Western
+by explaining the difference between Eastern and

 States.
 And imagine Eastern

-Europe to be
+Europe to be a

-like the Sun Belt
+bit like the Sun Belt

 States (Bible